-The Department of Natural Resources is responsible for the stewardship and development of the province's natural resources through the Mines and Energy Branches and the Forestry and Agrifoods Agency.
+The Department of Natural Resources is responsible for the stewardship and development of the province's natural resources through the Mines and Energy Branches.

 The mandate of the Mines and Energy Branches includes supervision, control and direction of all matters relating to promotion, exploration and development of mineral and energy resources and related industry developments including:

 The Mines and Energy Branches value an environment that facilitates a high degree of personal responsibility and initiative.
 Employee excellence is the key to achieve all goals as individuals and as team members.
 Employees are guided in their work by the following core values or guiding principles: